tc39/proposal-private-methods/README.md

 Decorators aren't part of this proposal, but it's designed to allow decorators to work on top of it.
 See [unified class features](https://github.com/littledan/proposal-unified-class-features) for an explanation of how they would work together.

+For discussion about semantic details, see [DETAILS.md](https://github.com/littledan/proposal-private-methods/blob/master/DETAILS.md).
+This document focuses more on the end user experience and intuition.

 ## A guiding example: Custom elements with classes

 To define a counter widget which increments when clicked, you can define the following with ES2015: